Diamondbacks vs. Giants Player Props Betting Odds

-You can wager on player prop bet odds for Thairo Estrada, Christian Walker and others on the San Francisco Giants and Arizona Diamondbacks ahead of their matchup at 9:40 PM ET on Thursday at Chase Field.
+Sportsbooks have set player props for Thairo Estrada, Christian Walker and others when the San Francisco Giants visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!